 - i) The IASB has issued standards and amendments which have been adopted by the Company.
 Each of the new standards is effective for annual periods beginning on or after January 1, 2017.
-The adoption of the standards and amendments did not have a material effect on the financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at October 31, 2017.
+The adoption of the standards and amendments did not have a material effect on the financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at April 30, 2018.
 The Company intends to adopt these standards and interpretations when they become effective.

-The following are the accounting standards issued but not effective as of October 31, 2017 that the Company believes could be significant.
+The following are the accounting standards issued but not effective for the current period that the Company believes could be significant.